weastur/pyexporter/README.md

 In the [examples](https://github.com/weastur/cookiecutter-pyexporter/tree/main/examples/) you can find some useful files to look at:

-- Docker compose file example
+- Docker Compose file example
 - Prometheus coinfig to scrape the exporter
 - Grafana dashboard
 - VRL program for Vector
 - SystemD service file for running the exporter outside the container
-- Ansible playbook to deploy it in isolated environment outside the container
+- Ansible playbook to deploy it in an isolated environment outside the container
-- Full [dump](https://github.com/weastur/cookiecutter-pyexporter/blob/main/examples/metrics.txt) (one scrape) of all the metrics exporter can generate.
+- Full [dump](https://github.com/weastur/cookiecutter-pyexporter/blob/main/examples/metrics.txt) (one scrape) of all metrics exporter can generate.
   You can investigate it with [prom2json](https://github.com/prometheus/prom2json)

 ## Contributing